Command line

 tfswitch -i /opt/terraform

-NOTE: The directory passed in -i
+NOTE: The directory passed in -i/--install must be created before

 running tfswitch